Updated: Aug 7

 *You can’t tell girls ichthyosaurs from boys unless you find a pregnant one

 The display generates multiple questions.
 Would ichthyosaurs exhibit crocodilian or tiger shark hunger for us?
 Sharp teeth seem designed to crunch on mollusks rather than people, and paleontologists theorize the creatures preferred fish and squid.
-Of course, no humans lived during the reptile’s existence, but Jurassic World screenwriters envisioned an ichthyosaur style creature showing a hearty appetite for a min-sub and crew in the 2018 blockbuster Fallen Kingdom franchise entry.
+Of course, no humans lived during the reptile’s existence, but Jurassic World screenwriters envisioned an ichthyosaur style creature showing a hearty appetite for a mini-sub and crew in the 2018 blockbuster Fallen Kingdom franchise entry.

 Lots of theorizing goes on about ichthyosaurs and their habits, including how Nevada’s batch of nearly 40 died so close together.
 Years ago, the hypothesis involved a mass beaching, as whales sometime do.
 Now, some experts blame a toxic algae bloom, while others point to warming sea temperatures.
 Or how about a kraken-giant octopus: Carson City’s Nevada Appeal wrote that idea up in 2011.

-Whatever the cause, a treasure trove emerged in Nevada—not gold, not silver, but the remnants of a captivating prehistoric era, one that fascinates on screen and in person.
+Whatever the cause, a treasure trove emerged in Berlin, Nevada—not gold, not silver, but the remnants of a captivating prehistoric era, one that fascinates on screen and in person.

 Icky Images on Screen (Projects to enhance an Ichthyosaur Park visit)